d9magai/Ec2MetadataGetter/README.md

 $client->getAmiId(); // Will always return "ami-12345678"

 // Another extra feature from the upstream is the inclusion of a getMultiple method:
+// This only works on dev environments
+// Dummy is always given priority

 $client->getMultiple(['Network', ['AmiId']]);